BY: Carsen Joenk

 Tempur-Pedic International was founded in 1992 with the introduction of the first Tempur-Pedic mattress developed by a Swedish technical foam firm and based on NASA’s research to develop aircraft cushions.
 The company has since expanded to include a broader range of mattresses as well as pillows and toppers made from high-end viscoelastic foam, often referred to as memory foam.
 The company was acquired in 2013 by Sealy, which was founded in 1881 by Daniel Haynes.

 Casper Sleep was founded in 2014 by Philip Krim, Neil Parikh, T. Luke Sherwin, Jeff Chaplain, and Gabriel Flatemen, a veritable “dream” team dedicated to improving sleep across the nation.
 Casper is known for its foam mattress but also makes pillows, bedding, and bed frames.
 In 2016, Casper even introduced a mattress for dogs.
 The company partners organizations like the International Rescue Committee and a Sense of Home to donate bedding and mattresses for communities in need.

 The bottom line on shopping for the best pillow

-Never settle when it comes to finding a pillow that is right for your sleep position, body size, and comfort.
-Once you decide on the fill and firmness that works, consider if the pillow is the correct height.
-Once you have the right pillow, you may have to set your alarm a few minutes early because you very well might have trouble getting out of bed after such a restful sleep!
+Never settle when it comes to finding the best pillow that is right for your sleep position, body size, and comfort.
+From the best travel pillows to the best pregnancy pillow, you want to make sure you’re getting the right design for you.
+Once you decide on the fill and firmness that works, consider if it is the correct height.
+Once you have the best pillow, you may have to set your alarm a few minutes early because you very well might have trouble getting out of bed after such a restful sleep!>